rusefi/rusefi_documentation/TS-over-CAN.md

 # TunerStudio Over CAN

-rusEFI TS communication could go over CAN wires
+rusEFI TS communication could go over CAN wires.
+Definitely much slower than USB but should be much more noise tolerant!

 As of today TunerStudio does not communicate with CAN dongles directly - so, we have a rusEFI own proxy software with ISO/TP on CAN dongle side, and TCP/IP for TunerStudio .